juicedata/juicefs/docs/en/guide/how_to_set_up_metadata_engine.md

 When specifying options in a URL, start with the `?` symbol and use the `&` symbol to separate multiple options, for example: `?tls-cert-file=client.crt&tls-key-file=client.key`.

-In the above example, `certs` is just a directory name.
+In the above example, `/etc/certs` is just a directory name.
 Replace it with your actual certificate directory when using it, which can be a relative or absolute path.

 ## KeyDB